STEMSight-Project/PIM/Back-End/README.md

 ## Overview

-The STEMSight PIM backend is a **FastAPI-based** medical AI system designed to detect abnormal postures and involuntary movements in ambulance patients.
-It provides REST APIs for patient management, real-time streaming, AI-powered pose detection, and integration with Raspberry Pi 4 edge devices.
+The STEMSight PIM backend is a **FastAPI-based** Camera AI Service designed to detect and track postures and movements using computer vision technology.
+It provides REST APIs for camera management, real-time streaming, AI-powered pose detection, and integration with Raspberry Pi 4 edge devices.

+**Session Management**: The backend receives and manages camera sessions that are automatically initiated by Raspberry Pi 4 devices.
+The system focuses on processing and storing detection data rather than manual session control.

 ## 🏗️ Project Structure